AdobeDocs/experience-platform.en/help/destinations/api/export-datasets.md

 ## Create a Target Connection

 Next, you need to create a target connection which will store the export parameters for your datasets (for example: location, file format, compression, and others).
-You can refer to the `targetSpec` properties provided in the of the destination's Connection Spec to understand the supported properties.
-For example, Amazon S3 targetSpec looks like:
+You can refer to the `targetSpec` properties provided in the destination's connection spec to understand the supported properties.
+For example, the Amazon S3 `targetSpec` looks like:

 ![Diagram showing step 4 in the export datasets workflow](../assets/api/export-datasets/export-datasets-api-workflow-overview.png)